larspontoppidan/clipboard-files/README.md

 # clipboard-files
-Cutting, copying and pasting files from the clipboard in a Linux terminal.
+Cut, copy and paste files from the clipboard in a Linux terminal.

 ## Description
-Clipboard-files provides a series of command line operations to cut, copy and paste files from the desktop environment clipboard in the terminal.
+Clipboard-files provides a series of command line operations to cut, copy and paste files from the desktop environment clipboard in a terminal.
 Files and folders can be copied and moved, to and from file manager applications, as well as between terminal instances.

 The usage commands: `ccopy`, `ccut`, `cpaste`, `cshow` and `cclear` are symbolic links to the main script named `clipboard-files` in order to have short and concise command names.